manwar/Curio/README.md

 These challenges can be solved by Curio and, by solving them, your applications will be more robust and resilient to change.

-# IMPORTANT PRACTICES

-## Avoid Holding onto Curio Objects and Resources

-Curio is designed to make it cheap to retrieve Curio objects and the underlying resources.
-Take advantage of this.
-Don't pass around your resource objects or put them in attributes.
-Instead, when you need them, get the from your Curio classes.

-If your Curio class supports keys, then passing around the key that you want particular code to be using, rather than the Curio object or the resource, is a much better way of handling things.

-Read more of the reasoning for this in ["MOTIVATION"](#motivation).

-## Use Curio Directly

-It is tempting to use the ["INTEGRATIONS"](#integrations) such as [Catalyst::Model::Curio](https://metacpan.org/pod/Catalyst::Model::Curio), and sometimes it is necessary to do so.
-Most of the time there is no need to add that extra layer of complexity.

-Using Catalyst as an example, there are few reasons you can't just use your Curio classes directly from your Catalyst controllers.

-At ZipRecruiter, where we have some massive Catalyst applications, we only use Catalyst models in the few cases where other parts of Catalyst demand that models be setup.
-For the most part we bypass the model system completely and it makes everything much cleaner and easier to deal with.

-## Appropriate Uses of Key Aliases

-Key aliases are meant as a tool for migrating and merging keys.
-They are meant to be something you temporarily setup as you change your code to use the new keys, and then once done you remove the aliases.

-It can be tempting to use key aliases to provide simpler or alternative names for existing keys.
-The problem with doing this is now you've introduced multiple keys for the same Curio class which in practice does cause unnecessary confusion.

 # AVAILABLE ROLES

 These roles, available on CPAN, provide a base set of functionality